WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

 and
 libsize_of_g95.a
 have been prebuilt on the
-ITM Gateway
+EU-IM Gateway
 .
 Module write_structures
 -----------------------

-This Fortran90 module can be used to write ITM data structures including entire CPOs to disk.
+This Fortran90 module can be used to write EU-IM data structures including entire CPOs to disk.
 The corresponding file is opened with
 ::